ibm-cloud-docs/vpc/vsi_is_manage_images.md

     To import the Windows image into the VPC environment, you must use the qcow2 format, but Virtual Box doesn't support qcow2.
 After the VHD image is customized in Virtual Box, you'll convert the image to qcow2 format.
     {:note}

 3. Download the [virtio-win drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso){: external}.
-For more information, see the Fedora user documentation, [Creating Windows virtual machines using virtIO drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/).
+For more information, see the Fedora user documentation, [Creating Windows virtual machines using virtIO drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/){: external}.

 4. Use VirtualBox to create a virtual machine with the VHD image that you created in step 2.
 For more information, see [Oracle VM VirtualBox User Manual](https://www.virtualbox.org/manual/){: external}.
 Complete the following steps to customize the virtual machine.
     1. In Storage settings, add the Windows installation ISO and the virtio-win driver ISO as optical drives.
 For example, `Windows-2012-install.iso` and `virtio-win-0.1.141.iso`.